401-python-joseph-zabaleta/401-python-data-structures-and-algorithms/dsa/challenges/array_reverse/README.md

 ## Approach & Efficiency
 Still learning about the Big O Notation.
 In this challenge I am not really sure what Big O is really about but I utilized only one loop.
 I only ever needed to touch each index once and the list was mutated in place..

+The approach of using list slicing brings a time complexity of O(N) as N is the number of items within the given list.
+Space complexity can be thought about as it will generate a new list in reversed order.

 ## Solution
 ![White Board Image](../../../assets/array_reverse.png)